cocos/cocos-docs/en/asset/bundle.md

 ### Exclude

-A **Exclude** rule will exclude all the assets meet the rule out of the bundle.
+A **Exclude** rule will exclude all the assets that meet the rule out of the bundle.

 ### Preview